Time to dig out the winter woollies: Minus temperatures and bitterly cold gales forecast

 "Those strong winds will spread up the east coast from about 1pm this afternoon, and then up to Hawkes Bay and Gisborne from about 7pm this evening."

-Mercer said some showers and very cold temperatures were also expected, with snow to relatively low levels.
+Mercer said some showers and very cold temperatures were also expected, and snow to relatively low levels.

 "Lindis Pass and Arthurs Pass have had snow overnight, and we are expecting snow to drop down to about 500m on the eastern side of the Canterbury Plains this afternoon.